Ticketing

 Graduate Tickets

 All graduating students must register themselves and their guests to receive tickets for the weekend's main ceremonies.
-Tickets provide entry to both the Baccalaureate Celebration and Commencement Ceremony.
+Tickets are required for both the Baccalaureate Celebration and the university Commencement Ceremony.

-Please Note: These tickets are valid only for Baccalaureate and Commencement.
-Some school and department ceremonies and other events, such as Senior Dinner on the Quad, may require separate RSVPs or tickets.
+Please note: These tickets are for Commencement and Baccalaureate only.
+School and department ceremonies, Senior Dinner on the Quad, and other events may require separate RSVPs or tickets.
 Contact organizers for requirements.

 Registration Process